dashalalalala/healthsimple/README.md

 #### MySQL Database

-#### !IMPORTANT: If you are having an issue with authentication, please consider switching to mysql2.
-It is already included in dependencies.
-If you are still having issues, please reach out to me.

 - 1.)
 Turn on SQL server
 - 2.)
 Log into SQL (mysql -u USERNAMEFROMINSTALL -p PASSWORDFROMINSTALL)
 - 3.)
 Run CREATE DATABASE healthsimple_database; in mysql
 - 4.)
 Update .env folder with above for DBNAME, USER and PASSWORD
 - 5.)
 Then in terminal in project window, knex migrate:latest and knex seed:run
 - 6.)
 You should then be able to nodemon index.js and the server will be up and running

+#### !IMPORTANT: If you are having an issue with authentication, please try the following:

+1. Open the MySQL shell and create a new user:

+    ```sql
+    CREATE USER 'newuser'@'localhost' IDENTIFIED WITH mysql_native_password BY 'newpassword';
+    ```

+    Replace `'newuser'` and `'newpassword'` with your chosen username and password.

+3. Grant all privileges to the new user:

+    ```sql
+    GRANT ALL PRIVILEGES ON *.* TO 'newuser'@'localhost';
+    FLUSH PRIVILEGES;
+    ```

+4. Exit the MySQL shell.
+5. Update your .env file with new username and password

+Alternatively you can consider switching to mysql2.
+It is already included in the dependencies.

+#### If you are still having issues, please reach out to me.

 # Getting Started with Create React App